openshift/hypershift/docs/content/reference/api.md

 <td>
 <em>(Optional)</em>
 <p>updateService may be used to specify the preferred upstream update service.
-By default it will use the appropriate update service for the cluster and region.</p>
+If ommitted we will use the appropriate update service for the cluster and region.
+This is used by the control plane operator to determine and signal the appropriate available upgrades in the hostedCluster.status.</p>
 </td>
 </tr>
 <tr>